MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="at"></a> `at`

-Returns a reference to the element at a specified location in the deque.
+Returns a reference to the element at a specified location in the `deque`.

 ```cpp
 reference at(size_type pos);